diogocosta876/Sistemas-Distribuidos-Shopping-Lists/readme.md

    This does an out-of-source build and installs the build files.

-   Download and unzip the lib, cd to directory:
+   Download and unzip the lib, cd to directory (outside this project directory):

    mkdir build